 WPAT will work collaboratively with external partners to identify and address the root causes of absence and remove barriers to attendance, at home, in school or more broadly.
 This work may include Early Help assessment, whole family planning and special educational needs assessment.
 It may also include working with Children’s Social Care where there are safeguarding concerns.
 This support will be built into attendance planning.

 Information will be shared with other schools in the area, Local Authorities, and other partners when absence is at risk of becoming persistent or severe.
+This includes agencies such as YOT (Youth Offending Team), Mental Health Teams, School Nursing Teams and other Healthcare professionals, youth justice, early help, children’s social care, local safeguarding partnerships, special educational needs and disability teams, educational psychologists, housing support, local mental health services, school level senior mental health leads (including school based Mental Health Support Teams (where in place), to ensure joined up support for families facing health or disability related barriers to attendance.

 Developing strong relationships and families will result in reduction in persistent and severe absence.
 These relationships will ensure families are supported to gain access to wider support services and will be provided with support to remove the barriers to attendance.
 When appropriate support will be formalised in conjunction with the local authority.